dapplets/dapplet-docs/docs/ex14-core-login.md

 This example shows how to work with Ethereum/NEAR wallets and smart-contracts via new Core Login API.

-The initial code for this example is here: [`ex14-core-login-exercise`](https://github.com/dapplets/dapplet-template/tree/ex14-core-login-exercise).
+Here is the initial code for this example: [`ex14-core-login-exercise`](https://github.com/dapplets/dapplet-template/tree/ex14-core-login-exercise).

 ### Introduction to Core Login API

 The Core Login API is developed as a replacement of `Core.wallet()` and `Core.contract()` functions.
 It provides two functions to manage Login Sessions:

 * `Core.login()` - creates login sessions for a specified authorization method, during which wallet and contract interaction will take place.
 It shows a pop-up window for a user where he is able to select a suitable wallet.
-* `Core.sessions()` - returns existing sessions that are not expired, to reuse previous authorization and to not show a login pop-up again.
+* `Core.sessions()` - returns existing sessions that are not expired, to reuse previous authorization and to avoid showing a login pop-up again.

 The `Core.login()` accepts one or more login requests as an input parameter. `LoginRequest` is an object with the following properties: